You searched:

 Frequently Asked Questions

-Yes, if you have received it consistently for at least 6 months and it will continue for at least 3 more years per your divorce decree.
+Alimony and child support can be used as qualifying income for your mortgage application if you've received them consistently for at least 6 months and they will continue for at least 3 more years, as documented in your divorce decree.
+This can significantly improve your mortgage eligibility.

 We will reach out at a time that works for you.
 No pressure, no obligation.